OpenTechSchool-Brussels/intro-to-webGL-and-shaders/log2_draw-animate-shape.md

 ## c) Animating your shape
 * rotation's mathematical aspect
 * operation on vertex buffer each time in animate (say it's "working but ugly" and we'll see better soon)

+## d) Let's do a cube!
+* triangles to cube.
+Simple.
+Nice.
+Good for your health